rgpihlstrom/Project3/README.md

 ## Next Steps

-- **Optimize Current Model - (Look To Reduce Overfitting)** -
+- **Optimize Current Model - (Look To Reduce Overfitting) ** - As shown above the gap between the accuracy of the model using the training dataset vs. the testing dataset was wider than optimal.
+Therefore, additional analysis is required to try to narrow this gap within 1 or 2% difference between accuracy scores.
-- **Examine Dectection vs. False Alarm Tradeoffs** -
+- **Examine Detection vs. False Alarm Tradeoffs** - Given the high cost of customer acquisition vs. customer retention some additional analysis may reveal lowering our threshold from 50% to perhaps 40% would capture additional undetected churners.
+Capturing additional risk of high-risk flight customers could result in additional improvements in retained revenue.
-- **Examine Additional Classifiers** -
+- **Examine Additional Classifiers** - For this project I settled on Random Forest, however, given advances in classifiers such as extreme boost and others, there may be additional opportunities to improve our churn detection rates.
-- **Put Model(s) Into Productions** - Once we have optimized our models and/or generated enough models to account for the wide variety of churn data I would look to automate and deploy the models via a web based interface and make it available to the marketing and or customer service teams.
+- **Put Model(s) Into Productions** - Once we have optimized our models and/or generated enough models to account for the wide variety of churn data I would look to automate and deploy the models via a web-based interface and make it available to the marketing and or customer service teams.

 ## For More Information